swanjikumainaa/Age-Callculator-web/README.md

 ## AGE CALCULATOR WEBSITE

-Created an age calculator website using HTML, CSS and JavaScript.The app allows users to:
+I Created an age calculator website using HTML, CSS and JavaScript.The app allows users to:

 - View an age in years, months, and days after submitting a valid date through the form